 Wildlife inventories would be conducted in suitable habitat at APD stage of development to determine the presence or absence of sage-grouse.
-If sage-grouse are found in the area, Conditions of Approval would be applied for the protection of habitat and to minimize disturbance to the birds during critical time periods (lekking and nesting).
+If sage-grouse are found in the area, Conditions of Approval would be applied for the protection of habitat.